We visited Basel, Switzerland in the spring; the sun was shining, the air was warm and the flowers were in full bloom.

 Basel Tourist Map of Sights

-Use this link to Google Maps to find your way to all of the Best Things To Do in Basel!
+Use this Google Map to find your way to all of the Best Things To Do in Basel!

 Day Trips From Basel, Switzerland

-Basel’s location near the borders of France and Germany allow visitors to plan day trips from Basel to nearby cities in all three countries!
-Here are a few of the most popular Basel day trips to nearby cities.
+The city’s location near the borders of France and Germany allows visitors to plan excursions from Basel to nearby destinations in all three countries!
+Here are a few of the most popular Basel day trips.

 - Zurich